JayWood/the-seo-framework/readme.txt

 **Summarized:**
 /
+* With over 160 notable changes, I bring you a new Pragmatic Foundation.
-* At long last, something that was planned for almost half a year, **Author SEO** has finally been included, this affects all posts, yet no pages.
+* At long last, something that was planned for almost half a year, **Author SEO** has finally been included, this affects all posts when set up.
 * As the issue of the incorrect title length has finally been found, this update glorifies its plugin's **title counter** once more.
 * Also, many minor **translation improvements** have been put in place on many places.
 And **WPML compatibility** has received a rework, now all canonical URL's in the sitemap and front-end are always correct.
 * A new script has been added on the front-page.
 This will make sure the Breadcrumb homepage name will be correct in the Search Engine Results Page.
+* Most importantly, this update allows you to be better informed about your website's index status, through the much improved SEO bar.
 * The breadcrumb script has been expanded to work on posts with multiple and nested categories.
 These scripts now also work on WooCommerce products.
 So don't be surprised if you suddenly have all kinds of scripts in the header!
 These scripts help Google better understand your website.
 * And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes** including major refactorization.

+**Feature highlights:**
+/
+* Author Twitter and Facebook connections for posts.
+* WooCommerce schema.org breadcrumbs.
+* Intelligently nested schema.org breadcrumbs.
+* Definite schema.org website name.
+* Better Automated Description sentence endings.
+* TODO New Archive title prefix options.
+* Yandex Sitemap pinging support.
+* Extended Title Fix extension support.
+* Improved performance, TODO more efficient cache key generation.
+* TODO New Date output options.
+* TODO Canonical scheme protocol options.
+* Many linguistic improvements, with more flow in the SEO Bar.
+* Improved editorial translations.
+* TODO Smarter and a more vibrant SEO bar, with many more conditional checks.
+* Personalized error handling for developers.
+* More than 150 new functions for developers.

 **SEO Tip of the Update:**
 /